-Environmental literacy has been defined as an individual's degree of environmental knowledge and awareness that is needed to abilities in problem-solving, planning, and teamwork, in addition to the behavior, and sensitivity needed for literacy, as well as the significance of education about the environment.
-Nursing students who are knowledgeable about the environment understand how human activities such as farming, science, and technology affect the way that natural systems function and are able to make responsible environmental decisions that promote environmental sustainability (Ors, 2022).
+Environmental literacy has been defined as an individual's degree of environmental knowledge and awareness that is needed to develop abilities in problem-solving, planning, and teamwork, in addition to the behavior, and sensitivity needed for literacy, as well as the significance of education about the environment.
+Nursing students who are knowledgeable about the environment understand how human causes of these issues are Pollution, global warming, greenhouse gases, and other environmental issues as air, water, and soil pollution (Wood & Toronto, 2020).

 The environment is crucial to maintaining life on Earth.
 Other issues exist, however, with adverse living conditions and otherworldly ecosystems.
 These issues affect all Earth's inhabitants, not just the environment.
-The primary causes of these issues are Pollution, global warming, greenhouse gases, and other environmental issues as air, water, and soil pollution (Wood & Toronto, 2020).
+The primary